renaissance-publishing/renaissance/content/chapters/21-races.md

   - “First generation” elf-human hybrids often have no culture of their own; they are often born into an elven or human culture somewhere in the Commonwealth.
       - Especially in Westward Province, Commonwealth cities and towns often develop a shared local culture with Wood Elven tribes near them.
 In these areas, hybrids are a familiar site—if not precisely common, since they usually cannot reproduce themselves.
   - One of the few populations of non-sterile elf-human hybrids exists in the Kingdoms of Men: the Haffa.

-  - Vitals:
+#### Vitals

 - Old Age: 160 years
 - Average Height: 1.8m
 - Average Weight: 60kg
+- Diet: Omnivore

 - DUR 30, STR 30
 - \+5 COG +5 COO +5 INT +5 SAV
 - Movement: Foot 4/12
 - Senses: Normal, Low-Light
+- Size: Medium
 - Tags: Natural, Humanoid, Human, Elf
 - Language Group: HHED
 - Keen Senses: elf-human hybrids (usually) inherit their Elven parent’s keen senses.
 They gain a +10 bonus to visual and auditory perception checks.
 - Prehensile Feet: elf-human hybrids also (usually) inherit their Elven parent’s prehensile feet, although without the robust structure that makes them resistant to injury.
 While hybrids gain the benefit of prehensile feet, their feet are also fragile and apt to suffer injury (this would be likely if an Athletics check is critically failed, for example).
 - Endurance: Hybrid gain a measure of the remarkable endurance of humans; they gain a +10 bonus to Feat of Endurance checks.

 ### Foxfire